Pure Maple Hot Cross Buns

 - In a large bowl weigh the flour and mix in the salt, make a well in the centre and then add the maple syrup, beaten egg, yeast and milk mixture and the cooled milk and butter.
 Using a mixer with a dough hook, mix everything up well until you have a sticky dough.

 - Add a little bit of flour to the bowl to prevent the dough from sticking too much.
 Knead for about 5 minutes until the dough is smooth and elastic.
 Now add some vegetable oil to the bowl, using a spatula fold in the dough to lightly coat it and cover it with clingfilm.
 Put the bowl in a warm place and leave it to double in size for about an hour.

 - Once the dough has doubled add the rest of the ingredients and knead again to evenly distribute all the fruit.
-Cover up again with clingfilm and leave to prove for 1hr or doubled in size.* At this stage the dough can be knocked back, covered up with clingfilm and placed in the fridge overnight.
-When taken out the following day, allow it to warm up before continuing to the next step.
+Cover up again with clingfilm and leave to prove for 1hr or doubled in size.

 - Tip the dough onto a lightly floured surface and fold it over repeatedly on itself until all the air is knocked out.
 Cut the dough into 15 evenly shaped pieces and roll them in your hands making a smooth ball.
 Place the buns on baking tray lined with parchment paper, leaving enough room between the buns for rising.
 Brush some oil on the clingfilm and cover them and allow up to an hour to rise or doubled in size.